cava-itdev/rollcall.api.py/API specification.md

 - HTTP status:
     - 201 CREATED: member's attendance successfully recorded
+    - 204 NOCONTENT: member unknown
     - 400 BADREQUEST: *photoId* not provided or unknown
-    - 404 NOTFOUND: member unknown
     - 500 INTERNALERROR: the system failed to record the attendance